spellshape/cli/docs/versioned_docs/version-v0.26.1/01-welcome/01-index.md

 import ProjectsTable from '@site/src/components/ProjectsTable';

-# Introduction to Ignite
+# Introduction to Spellshape

-[Ignite CLI](https://github.com/ignite/cli) offers everything you need to build, test, and launch your blockchain with a decentralized worldwide community.
-Ignite CLI is built on top of [Cosmos SDK](https://docs.cosmos.network), the world’s most popular blockchain framework.
-Ignite CLI accelerates chain development by scaffolding everything you need so you can focus on business logic.
+[Spellshape CLI](https://github.com/spellshape/cli) offers everything you need to build, test, and launch your blockchain with a decentralized worldwide community.
+Spellshape CLI is built on top of [Cosmos SDK](https://docs.cosmos.network), the world’s most popular blockchain framework.
+Spellshape CLI accelerates chain development by scaffolding everything you need so you can focus on business logic.

-## What is Ignite CLI?
+## What is Spellshape CLI?

-Ignite CLI is an easy-to-use CLI tool for creating and maintaining sovereign application-specific blockchains.
+Spellshape CLI is an easy-to-use CLI tool for creating and maintaining sovereign application-specific blockchains.
-Blockchains created with Ignite CLI use Cosmos SDK and Tendermint.
-Ignite CLI and the Cosmos SDK modules are written in the Go programming language.
-The scaffolded blockchain that is created with Ignite CLI includes a command line interface that lets you manage keys, create validators, and send tokens.
+Blockchains created with Spellshape CLI use Cosmos SDK and Tendermint.
+Spellshape CLI and the Cosmos SDK modules are written in the Go programming language.
+The scaffolded blockchain that is created with Spellshape CLI includes a command line interface that lets you manage keys, create validators, and send tokens.

-With just a few commands, you can use Ignite CLI to:
+With just a few commands, you can use Spellshape CLI to:

 - Create a modular blockchain written in Go
 - Scaffold modules, messages, types with CRUD operations, IBC packets, and more